-As its heavy use of manual processes and large amounts of data stored in different ways and in different places, the logistics industry is expected to be one of the most impacted sectors when it comes to technology advancement and digital transformation.
-Artificial intelligence, automation, big data, etc are all creating for Logistic businesses many opportunities and challenges, in order to meet the growing needs of customers for faster and cheaper shipping methods.
+With its heavy use of manual processes and large amounts of data stored in different ways and in different places, the logistics industry is expected to be one of the most impacted sectors when it comes to technology advancement and digital transformation.
+Artificial intelligence, automation, big data, etc., are all creating for Logistic businesses many opportunities and challenges in order to meet the growing needs of customers for faster and cheaper shipping methods.

 1, Artificial and Augmented Intelligence

-Over the years, the Logistics industry has integrated technology solutions related to artificial intelligence to build smart transportation systems, route planning and users’ demand analysis, but it is just the first step.
-The potential of artificial intelligence in the Logistics industry can include last-mile delivery robots, sustainable solutions, as well as warehouse automated picking systems and predictive optimization software.
-All participants, from manufacturers, carriers, suppliers to consumers, can benefit from these technology trends in 2020.
+Over the years, the Logistics industry has integrated technology solutions related to artificial intelligence to build smart transportation systems, route planning, and user demand analysis.
+However, it is just the first step.
+The potential of artificial intelligence in the Logistics industry can include last-mile delivery robots, sustainable solutions, as well as warehouse automated picking systems, and predictive optimization software.
+All participants, from manufacturers, carriers, and suppliers to consumers, can benefit from these technology trends in 2020.

 Along with Artificial intelligence, Augmented Intelligence is also predicted to have a spike in demand.
 Augmented intelligence is a combination of human intelligence and automated Artificial intelligence processes, thus overcoming the limitations of artificial intelligence in terms of experience, responsibility, customer service, flexibility, or common sense.
 According to Gartner, augmented intelligence will generate $2.9 trillion in business value and a 6.2 billion hour increase in global labor productivity by 2021.